hashicorp/consul/website/source/docs/guides/deployment-guide.html.md

 - [`raft_multiplier`](/docs/agent/options.html#raft_multiplier) - An integer multiplier used by Consul servers to scale key Raft timing parameters.
 Setting this to a value of 1 will configure Raft to its highest-performance mode, equivalent to the default timing of Consul prior to 0.7, and is recommended for production Consul servers.

+For more information on Raft tuning and the `raft_multiplier` setting, see the [server performance](/docs/guides/performance.html) documentation.

 ### Telemetry stanza

 The [`telemetry`](/docs/agent/options.html#telemetry) stanza specifies various configurations for Consul to publish metrics to upstream systems.